-One thing I love about cryptocurrency is that, unlike the stock market, cryptocurrency operates 24/7.
+One thing I love about Bitcoin is that, unlike the stock market, it operates 24/7.
 You can buy or sell it at any time of the day, even on the weekend.

-Below are a few ways I recommend buying Bitcoin.
+Below are a few ways I recommend to safely buy and store Bitcoin.
 I’ll dive into this a lot deeper in another post.

 Stacking Sats with BlockFi credit card

 One of the easiest and risk-free ways to get Bitcoin is to get the BlockFi credit card.
 There’s no annual fee and you get 3.5% back in Bitcoin on purchases for the first three months, and 1.5% back on everything after that.
 Gemini also has a credit card available.